 The Board-certified pharmacist members shall be in one of each of the six (6) specialties recognized by the Board of Pharmacy Specialties, and in the event that there are greater than six (6) specialties, a rotation will be established to ensure a balance of specialty program input.
 The Board of Pharmacy Specialties shall seek nominations from the appropriate community of interest for each of the pharmacist slots on the Board.
 The Board members represent the best interests of the Board of Pharmacy Specialties and not an individual organization.

-The Board of Pharmacy Specialties (BPS) is currently seeking nominees for three positions on BPS Board of Directors.
+The Board of Pharmacy Specialties (BPS) is currently seeking nominees for four positions on BPS Board of Directors.
 The open Board of Directors seats for 2020 are listed below.

 Non-Pharmacist Health Professional Member (One Opening for 2020)

 This position on the BPS Board shall be filled by a non-pharmacist health professional.
 Current Board Member, Marie E. Michnich, DrPH, Senior Scholar at the National Academy of Medicine, will be completing an unexpired term and is eligible for re-appointment.

 At-Large Pharmacist Member (Two Openings for 2020)